FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/introducing-the-filecoin-economy.md

 _template: blog_detail
 ---

-_“It ain’t pretty in the sense that it’s nice and neat, and many people have tried to get rid of creative solutions that are complex, but society is complex, people are complex.
-And for us to have simple solutions to complex problems: not a good idea.”_
+> It ain’t pretty in the sense that it’s nice and neat, and many people have tried to get rid of creative solutions that are complex, but society is complex, people are complex.
+And for us to have simple solutions to complex problems: not a good idea."
+>

-> _–_ [_Elinor Ostrom_](https://www.youtube.com/watch?v=Qr5Q3VvpI7w&feature=youtu.be&t=80)_, awarded the 2009 Nobel Memorial Prize in Economic Sciences for her “analysis of economic governance, especially the commons”_
+> — [Elinor Ostrom](https://www.youtube.com/watch?v=Qr5Q3VvpI7w&feature=youtu.be&t=80), awarded the 2009 Nobel Memorial Prize in Economic Sciences for her "analysis of economic governance, especially the commons"

 [![Report Download](https://filecoin.io/vintage/images/blog/economy-report-en.png)](https://filecoin.io/2020-engineering-filecoins-economy-en.pdf)